 Project Belize is self funded by each year’s participants, but has received donations from several individuals and groups.

-Altrusa International of Nacogdoches has contributed funds in support of medical supplies each year since 1988.
+Altrusa International of Nacogdoches has contributed funds in support of medical supplies beginning in 1988 and annually until their organization disbanded in 2016.

 Several other private individuals have donated funds for medications and local physicians have contributed sample and extra medications for the trip.